 Recruitment Training is a two part process, and is required of all faculty on a search committee:

-The first part is an on-line session in Moodle, which covers forms, processes and other details.
+The first part is an on-line session in Canvas, which covers forms, processes and other details.
 Search committee members will complete this on-line session each academic year they serve on a search committee.
 Faculty can complete this session at their own pace, at a time they choose.
+There is a short quiz after the session, which faculty must take and receive a score of at least 70% before they have completed the on-line section of the training.

 The second part is the face-to-face session, which search committee members are required to have completed within the past five years PRIOR to their service on a search committee.

-New content has been added to the on-line training module, which is available on Moodle.
+New content has been added to the on-line training module, which is available on Canvas

 In-person Workshop attendees consider a scenario in which fictional search committee members conduct their business.
 The attendees analyze positive and negative aspects of the committee's approach, including whether they are showing inclusive behavior and ways they can improve.